MeiKDE/replit-todo-app/README.md

 There are two ways to get the code:

-#### Option A: Download from GitHub (if you're familiar with Git)
+#### Option A: Using Git (recommended)

+If you have Git installed on your Mac:

 ```bash
 git clone https://github.com/yourusername/nextjs-todo-app.git
 cd nextjs-todo-app
 ```

+Not sure if you have Git?
+Open Terminal and type `git --version`.
+If it shows a version number, you have Git installed.

 #### Option B: Download as a ZIP file

 1. Go to the GitHub repository
 2. Click the green "Code" button
 3. Select "Download ZIP"
-4. Extract the ZIP file to a folder on your computer
+4. Extract the ZIP file to a folder on your Mac
-5. Open your terminal/command prompt
+5. Open Terminal
 6. Navigate to the folder where you extracted the files:
    ```bash
    cd path/to/extracted/folder